github/libprojfs/docs/design.md

 mount point.

-For instance, if the lower-level filesystem was mounted at `/mnt/ext4`, and an ecryptfs filesystem was mounted at `/mnt/crypt` using the `/mnt/ext4` directory as its underlying storage, then when a file named `foo.txt` is written to `/mnt/crypt/foo.txt`, a corresponding new file will be readable at `/mnt/ext4/<encrypted filename>` which contains `foo.txt`'s contents (in
+For instance, if the lower-level filesystem was mounted at `/mnt/ext4`, and an eCryptfs filesystem was mounted at `/mnt/crypt` using the `/mnt/ext4` directory as its underlying storage, then when a file named `foo.txt` is written to `/mnt/crypt/foo.txt`, a corresponding new file will be readable at `/mnt/ext4/<encrypted filename>` which contains `foo.txt`'s contents (in